psarvesh129/Advanced-Tor-Link-Finder/README.md

-# Advanced-Tor-Link-Finder-with-Machine-Learning
-Advanced Tor Link Finder is a Python app that helps users locate .onion URLs based on keywords.
-Featuring a Tkinter GUI, it allows keyword search and dropdown selection, while also using machine learning for keyword predictions.
-Easily copy links to the clipboard and navigate results with a scrollbar.
-Ideal for research and dark web exploration.
+# Advanced Tor Link Finder with Machine Learning

+## Overview
+The **Advanced Tor Link Finder** is a Python-based application designed to help users efficiently locate and manage .onion URLs associated with specific keywords.
+By integrating machine learning models, this tool not only retrieves links based on user-input keywords but also predicts relevant keywords when no direct matches are found.
+The application features a user-friendly GUI built with Tkinter, enhancing accessibility for both technical and non-technical users.

+## Features
+- **Keyword Search**: Enter a keyword to find related Tor links.
+- **Dropdown Selection**: Select keywords from a dropdown menu for quick access.
+- **Machine Learning Integration**: Uses a trained model to predict keywords when direct matches are not available.
+- **Copy to Clipboard**: Easily copy links to the clipboard for convenient sharing.
+- **Scrollable Results**: View a large number of results with an integrated scrollbar.
+- **Disclaimer**: Informative disclaimer regarding the purpose and limitations of the tool.

+## Requirements
+This project requires the following Python packages:
+- `tkinter` (standard library, no installation needed)
+- `pandas`
+- `pyperclip`
+- `pickle`
+- `scikit-learn` (if used in training your model)

+You can install the required packages using pip.
+Create a `requirements.txt` file with the following content: